-Not only Delhi is one of the cities with the highest number of billionaires in this world, it is also a continuously progressing and improving the economy.
+Not only Delhi is one of the cities with the highest number of billionaires in this world, but it is also continuously progressing and improving the economy.
 Even with all the growth and the development, the fact that this city has a huge number of homeless people living on the streets, can’t be overlooked.

-Official Trailer of Nashebaaz- The Dying People of Delhi
+Official Trailer of Nashebaaz- The Dying People of Delhi (Documentary Film)

 The biggest challenge of making this documentary, Nashebaaz – The Dying People of Delhi, was the fact that these drug abusers were homeless, which made really tough for us to be in touch with the same person the very next day.
 As they didn’t stay at any fixed location and as we didn’t want to lose contact with them, we spent most of our nights following them wherever they went.
-Many nights we didn’t sleep at all, and many nights we slept for just a few hours inside our car parked on the roadside.
-We wanted to experience their lives, so we spent most of our time with them.
-We talked, we shared a joke or two and had food at Bangla Saheb Gurudwara with them.

-This movie took 5years to complete because of the unapproachable nature of these drug abusers.
+It took five years to complete because of the unapproachable nature of these drug abusers.
 Keeping in consideration the delicate issue explored in this project, it also demanded a lot of research and a considerable amount of time was given to that.
 Also, getting interview slots with many people related to this issue (even remotely) was not a very easy task and we waited for many days just to make those a part of our movie.
 Even though it took many years in the making, we are pleased that we are finally able to present a full picture to everyone about this issue.

 What inspired us to make ‘Nashebaaz’?

-The story of “Nashebaaz- The Dying People of Delhi” started the day when Dheeraj Sharma, director of the film, became deluged with the questions related to the importance of one life over another.
+“Nashebaaz- The Dying People of Delhi” started the day when Dheeraj Sharma, director of the film, became deluged with the questions related to the importance of one life over another.
 Dheeraj Sharma, a paramedic, who spends most of his work time catering to the patients with life-threatening injuries and illnesses in the ICU, sees people die every day.
 One such day when he witnessed another death of a severely ill patient, he started thinking about the numerous unknown people dying in the streets.

-Neeraj Agnihotri, cinematographer and video editor, and Dhirendre Khandelwal, researcher and assistant director, then joined him in his quest.
+Neeraj Agnihotri, cinematographer and video editor, and Dhirendre Khandelwal, researcher, and assistant director, then joined him in his quest.
 Those three then started this project of the unknown and therefore making the unknown known to everyone.

 Join The Watchlist